yizhouzhao/yizhouzhao.github.io/_pages/teletool2_privacy.md

 The Application does not obtain any information when you download and use it.
 Registration is not required to use the Application.

-**Does the Application collect precise real time location information of the device?**
+**Does the Application collect information of the device?**

-This Application does not collect precise information about the location of your mobile device.
+This Application does not collect any information from your device.
+It does not access, store, or transmit any personal data, device identifiers, or usage information.
+All operations are performed locally on your device, and no device information is collected or shared with the Service Provider or any third parties.

 **Do third parties see and/or have access to information obtained by the Application?**